Digital & Tech Glossary

 Session Recording

-Video-like playback of individual user sessions showing mouse movements, clicks, and page interactions.
+Video-like playback of individual user sessions showing mouse movements, clicks, and page interactions to identify UX issues and optimize conversions.

 Single Page Application

-A web application that loads a single HTML page and dynamically updates content.
+A web application that loads a single HTML page and dynamically updates content without page refreshes, providing faster user experiences.

 Single Page Application (SPA)

-A web application that loads a single HTML page and dynamically updates content without page reloads.
+A web application that loads a single HTML page and dynamically updates content without page reloads, creating faster user experiences.

 Skeleton Loading

-Placeholder animation technique showing content structure while data loads, improving perceived performance and user experience.
+Placeholder animation technique showing content structure while data loads, reducing perceived wait times and preventing user abandonment in apps.

 State Machine Architecture